sciwork/swportal/content/pages/conference/index.rst

 report
 =================

-The event is finished and thanks for everyone joining!
-Please check out the report `here </conference/report.html>`__!
+The event has concluded, and we appreciate everyone who participated!
+Feel free to review the report `here </conference/2023/report.html>`__!